anup-moitra/md102-intune-virtual-company-lab/02-device-enrollment/windows-oobe-enrollment.md

 - The device can be named using a consistent lab naming standard.
 - The device can join Microsoft Entra ID.
 - The device can appear in the Microsoft Entra admin center.
-- The device can be prepared for Microsoft Intune enrollment.
+- The device can be enrolled into Microsoft Intune.
+- The device can appear in the Intune admin center as a managed Windows device.
 - Intune enrollment can be troubleshot if MDM enrollment does not complete automatically.

 ---